wwymak/udacity-selfdrivingcar-nd/CarND-Traffic-Sign-Classifier-Project/README.md

 >  class_weight: Optional dictionary mapping class indices (integers) to a weight (float) value, used for weighting the loss function (during training only).
 This can be useful to tell the model to "pay more attention" to samples from an under-represented class.

-Since the class weights can be easily calculated, I used this for a first attempt at training two networks (since if this gives a really good result then there may be no real need to do very fancy data augmentation)
+Since the class weights can be easily calculated, I initially plan on using this for a first attempt at training the networks.
+However, I found that the results was really good without requiring the class weight tweaking, so perhaps there are enough training data that the unbalanced classes does not affect the results overmuch.

 ### Data preprocessing

 As some training images are quite blurry, I used a histogramEqualisation function from opencv to enhance the contrast.
 The images are first converted to [YUV colorspace](https://en.wikipedia.org/wiki/YUV) and the Y channel was the one that was used in equalisation (so brightness was normalised).
 Then, the images are normalised by the sample mean.

 The model was getting a fairly good validation accuracy with this preprocessing.
 However, I am hoping to see a even better accuracy (and a model that can generalise well) with data augmentation (e.g. rotating images, shear, shifts in x and y direction).
-The image augementaion is handled by using the keras `ImageDataGenerator` which has options for rotation, shift, etc. It also works as a generator for the fit function so even if I decide to use the process on a larger dataset I can do so without running into memory issues.
+The image augmentaion is handled by using the keras `ImageDataGenerator` which has options for rotation, shift, etc. It also works as a generator for the fit function so even if I decide to use the process on a larger dataset I can do so without running into memory issues.

-Here is example of what the image augementation does on a test image is:
+Here is example of what the image augmentation does on a test image is:

 ![](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Traffic-Sign-Classifier-Project/examples/data_augment.png)